dyne/markdown-inline-tag/README.md

-This tool is a shell script pre-processor meant to render files before publication and is suitable to use inside any POSIX system including basic GNU or BSD implementations of tools like Grep and Awk, like Apple/OSX and in chocolatey Windows scripts.
+This tool is a shell script pre-processor meant to render files before publication and is suitable to use inside any POSIX system including basic GNU or BSD implementations providing Grep and Awk, like Apple/OSX and the GNU/Linux Subsystem in MS/Windows 10.
 It will likely perform very well on both x86 and ARM platforms.

 Markdown-inline-tag is derived from this other software [Webnomad](https://github.com/dyne/webnomad).
 Here the script is